mathumitha-v/Data-cleaning/README.md

-# Data-cleaning
-Data Cleaning &amp; Visualization Project Work on a raw dataset to clean, process, and visualize insights.
- 📊 Data Cleaning & Visualization Project
+# Data Cleaning & Visualization Project

 > A complete Python data pipeline that cleans raw retail sales data and generates an interactive visual dashboard with key business insights.